top of page

 9 am Welcome to Song School Steve Seskin and Thomas Chapmond

-9:15 am till 10:30 opening Master Class
+9:15 am till 10:30 opening Master class

 10:30 till 10:45 - Break

-Noon till 1:00pm - Lunch
+Noon till 1:00 - Lunch 1:00 till 2:00 pm

 2:00pm to 3:30 - Afternoon Electives

-Bill Nash will offer a class on alternate tunings.
-He will teach you what they are and how to use them to open a whole new world of possibilities for the musical side of your songwriting.
+He will teach you what they are and how to use them to open a whole new world of possibilities for the musical/guitar side of your songwriting.

 3:30 till 3:45 - Break